-The University of Southern Denmark offers employees and students at SDU, as well as employees at OUH, access to Covidence.
-It is a web-based programme, suitable for screening, and evaluating and validate references in connection with systematic reviews (SR).
+The University Library of Southern Denmark offers employees and students at SDU, as well as employees at OUH, access to the software platform Covidence, which can be used for sorting and screening literature, quality assessment and data extraction in connection with systematic reviews.

 We advise you NOT to upload documents licensed from the SDU library to Covidence.
 It might be illegal due to copyright regulations.

 Be aware that you are not allowed to share licensed documents with persons, not employed at SDU or OUH, or SDU students.

 Only for your own personal study and research purposes.

 Students and staff at SDU and the employees at OUH and the Regional hospitals in Southern Denmark have access to electronic material via the University Library of Southern Denmark.

 You will have to log in to get access, both on and off campus.
 Read more about access here.